chooper/charleshooper.net/source/_posts/2015-11-08-briefly-health-checks.markdown

 ---
 #

-Health checks are special endpoints (or "routes") in your web application or API that return successful HTTP status codes when the application instance is healthy and failure codes when it is not.
+Health checks are specially defined endpoints or routes in your application that allow external monitors to determine the health of your web application.

-Health checks are a great addition to any web application or API.
-In fact, I consider them the "13th factor" in [12factor][1].
+They are so important to production health that I consider them the "13th factor" in [12factor][1].

-Good health checks enable better monitoring (I’ll take a HTTP health check over a server ping or TCP connection check any day) and can even enable some form of application healing.
+If an application is healthy it will return a HTTP 2xx or 3xx status code and when it is not it will return an HTTP 5xx status code.

-Application healing usually takes the form of a load balancer preventing any traffic from being routed to unhealthy instances but can also take the form of automatically terminating and replacing unhealthy instances.
+This type of output allows load balancers to remove unhealthy instances from its rotation but can also be used to alert an operator or even automatically replace the instance.

 In order to implement proper health checks, your application’s health checks
 should: